KamalLalloo/SDP-Documentation/docs/features.md

 - Allows admins to **create new matches** before kickoff.
 - Add details like teams, players, and scheduled start time.
+- Supports **CSV uploads** so users can import personal or community matches.
 - Ensures that the match has all required info before going live.

 ---